-ABF The Soldiers’ Charity is the National Charity of the British Army, offering a lifetime of support to soldiers, veterans and their immediate families when in need.
-Our priorities are to help these individuals by making grants to them through the Regimental and Corps Associations, and to support a wide range of specialist charities that sustain the British Army ‘family’, both at home and around the world.
+ABF The Soldiers’ Charity is the national charity of the British Army, providing a lifetime of support to soldiers, veterans and their immediate families.
+We do this by awarding grants to individuals and families through the Regimental and Corps Charities, and supporting 89 specialist charities that sustain the Army family all over the world.
+Find out more about our grants to charities.

 Our mantra is that we provide “A hand up, not a hand out”.
 Whilst this term has become somewhat clichéd, none is more apt than President John F Kennedy’s use of the term (in 1961), defining it as “doing something towards becoming self-sustaining” – this is exactly how we see it today.

 We are committed to supporting soldiers, veterans and their immediate families in times of need.
 This can include emergency flights across the globe following the death of a close family member in complex circumstances, to providing essential clothing and school uniforms for young children whose single parent is unable to make ends meet or by helping to buy highly-specialised equipment for a disabled child to increase their quality of life and enable them to join in with family activities.

 Employment, Education and Training

 Leaving the Army can be a daunting experience for any individual, add to this the additional stress of coping with an illness or injury and the transition can seem insurmountable.
 Subject to need, our grants have helped to provide equipment, courses and travel costs for those discharged from the Army on medical grounds and now looking for a new career path.
 This retraining covers practical courses like HGV licences, plumbing or electrical engineering, to vocational training such as teaching and enables individuals to get on the “first step” in their new career.